zkmkarlsruhe/HandTracker/demos/hello/README.md

 2. run `main.lua` in loaf, ie. drag and drop script onto loaf.app
 3. wave

-After the greeting a shown, the wave detection will wait a bit before checking for the next wave.
+After the greeting is shown, the wave detection will wait a bit before checking for the next wave.

 OSC Communication
 -----------------